Sport Coaching & Development

 Prepare for employment in the sports coaching and development industries with UWS’s BSc (Hons) Sport Coaching & Development.

-This is the only degree of its kind in Scotland and has been developed in consultation with sports industry partners to provide the knowledge and skills sought after by employers.
+This programme has been developed in consultation with sports industry partners to provide the knowledge and skills sought after by employers.
 The applied nature of this degree leaves you well-equipped to work in the promotion and development of sports, or in the teaching and coaching of sport.

 UWS offers opportunities for our students to study abroad via our exchange programmes.